zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Bitcask.md

   multiple files with key/value data, one or more "hint" files that record where the various keys exist within the data files, and a write lock file.
   The design of Bitcask allows for recovery even when data isn't fully synchronized to disk (partial writes).
-Briefly this is accomplished by maintaining data files that are append-only (never modified in-place) and are never reopened for modification (only reading).
+Briefly, this is accomplished by maintaining data files that are append-only (never modified in-place) and are never reopened for modification (only reading).